HomeLatest NewsStartupsCorintis raises $24 million to scale microfluidic chip cooling for AI

 Preferred Source of Google

-Lausanne, Switzerland – Swiss startup Corintis said it had raised $24 million in a Series A funding round to expand its liquid cooling for chips used in artificial intelligence applications.
+Lausanne, Switzerland – Swiss startup Corintis said it had raised $24 million in a Series A round to expand its liquid cooling technology for computer chips used in artificial intelligence applications.
 The round was led by BlueYard Capital and included participation from Founderful, Acequia Capital, Celsius Industries and XTX Ventures, the company said.

-The Lausanne-based company develops microfluidic cooling systems that channel liquid directly through tiny pathways inside chips, which it says can remove heat up to three times more efficiently than conventional cooling methods.
+The Lausanne-based company develops microfluidic cooling systems that liquid directly through tiny pathways inside chips, which it says can remove heat up to three times more efficiently than conventional cooling methods.
 Corintis also plans to open multiple offices in the United States to serve its American customers, while maintaining engineering operations in Munich, Germany.

 Advertisement